Neurotech-Davis/Neurotech-Wiki/src/bci_pipeline/bci_pipeline_example.md

 How much do we want to spend on the project?

-As little as possible...found a free online 3D cad design for the arm, used a team member's friend 3D printing to print for cheap, paid for servo motors, paid for batteries, used a team member's Arduino, used a team member's wiring/breadboard kit, used free software programs, used our Emotiv headset we won at OpenBCI Spring 2023 competition, and picked a project that could hopefully be completed in time for the April 2024 Neurotech Conference competition.
+As little as possible...found a free online 3D cad design for the arm, used a team member's friend 3D printing to print for cheap, paid for servo motors, paid for batteries, used a team member's microcontroller, used a team member's wiring/breadboard kit, used free software programs, used our Emotiv headset we won at OpenBCI Spring 2023 competition, and picked a project that could hopefully be completed in time for the April 2024 Neurotech Conference competition.

 **Hardware Setup**